Hiking Huangshan – China’s Magical Yellow Mountain

 The Fairy Walking Bridge

 This attraction is so special it needs its own section.
-Located about 90 minutes west of Bright Top Peak, it’s worth going out of the way to see.
+Located about 90 minutes west of Bright Top Peak and an hour’s hike from the Baiyun Hotel, it’s worth going out of the way to see.
 It was built

 by ancient monks in 1987 and spans two sheer cliff faces.
 The view looking down isn’t as scary as you might think, but boy does it make for a great photo op!